MyOralVillage/4-Share/deliverable-1/planning.md

 #### Q1: What are you planning to build?

-The goal of this project is to write an calculator-like application, which the main screen will consist of two parts, example images area and working area, and  user inputs will be gestures and the app will support numerical digits and cash value translation, basic arithmetic operations (such as + - X ÷), auto-aggregate large quantities and simple fraction visualization.
+The goal of this project is to write a calculator-like application.
+The main screen will consist of two parts, the scroll bar and the counting area.
+User inputs will be gestures and the app will support numerical digits and cash value translation, basic arithmetic operations (such as + - X ÷), auto-aggregate large quantities and simple fraction visualization.
 This application is designed to help those who can not read large numbers, but have to operate on money with large face value in daily life.
 Empowering them with the ability to read complex numerical digit and or perform simple arithmetic operations on them.
 <img width="601" alt="Screen Shot 2020-02-05 at 2 34 02 PM" src="https://user-images.githubusercontent.com/46569172/73876578-377ab580-4825-11ea-9dfa-e0664bf685e2.png">